UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-09-module07-Intervention-Based-Learning.md

 ### Human-AI Co-pilot Optimization (HACO)

-Human-AI Co-pilot Optimization trains agent from human interventions, partial demonstrations and free exploration.
-The agent do not have access to(or need) any explicit rewards from the environment.
+Human-AI Co-pilot Optimization trains an agent from human interventions, partial demonstrations and free exploration.
+The agent does not have access to (or need) any explicit rewards from the environment.
 Figure 8 shows a typical setup for HACO learning in a self-driving scenario where the human expert can take control and drive the agent to safety when needed.

 ![HACO setup]({{ '/assets/images/module07-Intervention-Learning/HACOsetup.png' | relative_url }})
 <em> Figure 8.
 Typical Human-AI Co-pilot scenario for self driving.
 [5] </em>

-It is an online learning technique which operates similar to EIL where the expert intervenes whenever deemed necessary and the policy is learned using specific objective loss functions.
+HACO is an online learning technique which operates similar to EIL where the expert intervenes whenever deemed necessary and the policy is learned using an objective loss function designed to learn human preference.
 However, HACO directly improves over prior methods by introducing the following two key characteristics in the learning objective.

 1. **Exploring the actions in the human-allowed action subspace.**
 2. **Explicit cost(implicit negative reward) for human interventions.**

-The first one helps the agent to consider wide range of allowed actions at a particular state, there by opening more possibilities where as the second one helps in reducing human interventions over time to make the agent self-sufficient.
+The first point helps the agent to consider a wide range of allowed actions at a particular state, thereby opening more possibilities whereas the second point helps in reducing human interventions over time to make the agent self-sufficient.
 Next, we briefly go over the learning objectives that are considered and how they help achieve the above notions.

-Majority of learning data in HACO comes from **partial demonstration** when the human expert takes over the control to drive the agent to a safe state.
+Majority of learning data in HACO comes from **partial demonstrations** when the human expert takes over control to drive the agent to a safe state.
 We record the state action sequence $$\{(s_t, a_{n,t}, a_{h,t}, I(s_t, a_{n,t}), s_{t+1}),...\}$$ in a takeover trajectory and add it to our buffer $$B$$.
-Here $$a_{n,t}$$ is action by agent, $$a_{h,t}$$ is action taken by human and $$I(s_t, a_{n,t})$$ is a boolean which is true if an expert intervention has taken place.
+Here $$a_{n,t}$$ is the action by the agent, $$a_{h,t}$$ is the action taken by the human and $$I(s_t, a_{n,t})$$ is a boolean which is true if an expert intervention has taken place.

-The learning objective maintains a **proxy value function $$Q(s,a)$$** which is similar to Q-value function in a general RL setting but rather parameterized as we are dealing with continuous state, action spaces.
-The following loss term helps attain the agent actions closer to that of expert in terms of proxy value, there by implicitly capturing the expert behaviour.
+The learning objective maintains a **proxy value function $$Q(s,a)$$** which is similar to a Q-value function in a general RL setting.
+The following loss term helps attain the agent actions closer to that of expert in terms of proxy value, thereby implicitly capturing the expert behaviour.

 $$ \min_{\phi} \mathbb{E}_{(s, a_n, a_h, I(s,a_n))\sim B} [I(s,a_n)(Q(s,a_n;\phi)-Q(s,a_h;\phi))] $$

-Next, HACO utilizes **entropy regularization** technique to encourage exploration of the agent in the allowed subspace by introducing an additional term in the loss which penalises actions that achieve higher probability at a given state.
+Next, HACO utilizes an **entropy regularization** technique to encourage exploration of the agent in the allowed subspace by introducing an additional term in the loss which penalizes actions that achieve higher probability at a given state.
 This forces the agent to consider alternate actions eventually.
 The combined loss function to learn the proxy value with entropy regularization now becomes

 $$ \min_{\phi}\mathbb{E}_{B}[(y-Q(s_t, \hat{a_t};\phi))^2+I(s_t,a_{n,t})(Q(s_t,a_{n,t};\phi)-Q(s_t,a_{h,t};\phi))] $$